Julia Wise and Jeff Kaufman

 We've also been thinking a lot about career choice.
 Although I used to really focus on pinching pennies, I now see the benefits of trying to earn more money in order to give more.
-As a social worker (not a top-earning career!)
-I'm not the best role model here.
-But when people consider how they can support important causes, I hope they will consider trying to earn more money and not just spending less.
+For example, Jeff was able to increase his salary by switching first to one company and then to another within his field, which has let us more than double our donations.
+When people consider how they can support important causes, I hope they will consider trying to earn more money and not just spending less.

 Strong social ties are an important source of happiness for us.
 We do a lot of cooking, walking, playing board games, and making music with family and friends.
-We love traditional music and dance, and Jeff plays mandolin in a dance band.
+We love traditional music and dance, and Jeff plays mandolin in a dance band, The Free Raisins.
 As the community of effective altruists grows, we've enjoyed meeting people through organizations like Bolder Giving, Giving What We Can, and 80,000 Hours.

 I’ve encountered a lot of people who think that giving a lot of one’s income must be very difficult and dreary.
-That hasn’t been our experience at all, and I write at www.givinggladly.com about the upsides of that life.
+That hasn’t been our experience at all, and I write at Giving Gladly about the upsides of that life.

 Over our lifetimes, we expect to save hundreds of lives and improve many more through our donations.
 It's an amazing opportunity!